FrankLeeeee/FrankLeeeee/README.md

 ## Hi 👋

 I am Shenggui Li (Frank), a 📚 PhD student at Nanyang Technological University, Singapore.
 I am currently working on 📑 research on efficient training and serving, particularly LLMs, diffusion, and RLHF.
-In my spare time, I contribute to open-source projects such as ⚡️ [SGLang](https://github.com/sgl-project/sglang).
+In my spare time, I contribute to open-source projects such as ⚡️ [SGLang](https://github.com/sgl-project/sglang) and currently lead the ⚡️ [SpecForge](https://github.com/sgl-project/SpecForge) project.

 I spent wonderful time during undergraduate studies and start-up period.
 You can know more about me by visiting my 💻 [personal website](https://franklee.xyz/).